Policy Transmission Framework and Market Repricing

 Within that structure, the monetary transmission mechanism describes how central-bank settings travel through funding markets, banks, asset prices, and private-sector balance sheets.
 It is not just about policy rates moving once.
 It is about how that initial move changes credit availability, financing behavior, valuation, and risk-taking across the system.

 Fiscal transmission has its own logic.
 Public spending can raise demand directly, while tax changes and transfers alter the spending power of households and firms.
 The scale of the effect depends on timing, targeting, and the extent to which the policy changes actual activity rather than simply offsetting weakness elsewhere.
-In that sense, a fiscal impulse is best read as the change in public support to economic activity, not just the existence of government action.
+In that sense, the change in public support to economic activity is how a fiscal impulse is best understood, not just the existence of government action.

 Timing, frictions, and nonlinear effects